GenCyber Grants Program

 Length and Time Phasing of Assistance

-Assistance funds are available for a period of up to 12 months.
-See the following on how assistance is awarded/released: Funds are released upon receipt of an acceptable invoice by the Finance and Accounting Office, in accordance with OMB Circular No. A-110 and the General Provisions for NSA Grants and Cooperative Agreements attached, which is provided with each awarded grant.
-No more than 50% of the total award cost can be invoiced at time of award.
-After initial funds are received, invoicing may be submitted as costs are incurred.
+Assistance funds are available for a period of up to 24 months.
+Funds are released upon receipt of an acceptable invoice by the Finance and Accounting Office, in accordance with 2 CFR 215 (formerly OMB Circular No. A-110) and the General Provisions for NSA Grants and Cooperative Agreements attached, which is provided with each awarded grant.
+No more than 50% of funds can be invoiced at the time of award and no money may be spent until the grant document is formally in place.
+Requests for payment and acceptance of those requests are specified in the terms and conditions for each awarded grant.

 Who do I contact about this opportunity?